 Well, rats love our food.
 But do you ever wonder what will happen when no food is in the house?

-Don’t worry; they will not throw a tantrum in front of you.
+Don’t worry; they will not throw a tantrum.
 Rats are wiser and more resourceful on the days they are forced to survive without human food.

 They can eat composting piles, rotten food in the trash bin and streets, animal carcasses, and sneak into the garden or farm for fruits and vegetables.
 They can even eat leeches and other insects, too.
 So, it’s not easy to eliminate them in your house through dehydration and starvation.

 If you’re wondering, do rats come out during the day?
-Well, yes, they do go out to hunt for food and brink it back to the house.
+Yes, they go out to hunt for food and bring it back to the house.

 How Do You Know If Rats Are Gone in the House?